basyair7/basyair7/README.md

 <div>
     <h1 align="left">Hi there 👋, I'm Fathul Basyair</h1>
     <h3 align="left">
-    I am a Syiah Kuala University Electrical Engineering graduate with a focus on Electrical Power System Engineering.
+    I am a fresh graduate from Electrical Engineering of Syiah Kuala University with a focus on Electrical Power System Engineering.
 I am particularly interested in creating systems for distribution networks using the internet of things and fuzzy logic methods.
 I am expert in power distribution, transmission, and electrical equipment.
 I also have IT talents, such as programming in C++, Python, and JavaScript.
 I am really excited to contribute to the advancement of a more efficient and contemporary electricity grid
     </h3>
 </div>